XRPLF/xrpl-dev-portal/docs/infrastructure/configuration/peering/use-a-peer-reservation.md

 }
 ```

-**Tip:** The description is an optional field that you can provide to add a human-readable note about who this reservation is for.
+{% admonition type="success" name="Tip" %}The description is an optional field that you can provide to add a human-readable note about who this reservation is for.{% /admonition %}

 ### 4. Communicate the hub server's current IP address and peer port